norsez/BDUIViewUpdateQueue/README.md

 A singleton class facilitates queuing on updating UITableView, UICollectionView, and other UIView based classes.

+#Typical Uses
-When using UITableView or UICollectionView, asynchronous updating of your datasource and your view can be difficult without proper queuing.
-Naively updating the tableView or collectionView asynchronously often results in NSInternalInconsistencyException or UITableView endupdates creash. `BDUIViewUpdateQueue` helps you queue up these updates to prevent these problems.
+When you asynchronously update your UITableView repeatedly in a short interval, you run the risk of missing the sync between your datasource and your UITableView state.
+This often causes crashes with `NSInternalInconsistencyException` or `endupdates EXC_BAD_ACCESS` errors. `BDUIViewUpdateQueue` helps you queue up these updates in order to avoid these problems.

 ## How it works